-The operation involves authorities from 13 government units, and is targeted at individuals and firms which are involved in putting up fake advertisements, manufacturing and selling of counterfeits, and other illegal and deceiving actions that disrupt the health food market.
+The operation involves authorities from 13 government units, and is targeted at individuals and firms involved in putting up fake advertisements, manufacturing and selling counterfeits, and other illegal and deceptive actions that disrupt the health food market.

-In the past two and a half weeks, the operation had brought to light at least 300 cases of illegal activities amounting to RMB$45m (US$6.7m), China’s State Administration for Market Regulation (SAMR) announced during a press conference on January 30.
+In the past two and a half weeks, the operation has brought to light at least 300 cases of illegal activities amounting to US$6.7m (RMB45m), China's State Administration for Market Regulation (SAMR) announced during a press conference on January 30.

 The government units have also received 1,100 cases of consumer complaints and helped recovered financial losses worth RMB$8.4m (US$1.2m).

 54,000 enforcement officers were mobilised since the operation started.
 16,000 shops which are involved in the health industry have been inspected.